devschooldevops/02_linux/9_other.md

 ## sed

-sed is used mainly to replace string that match a pattern with another string
+sed is used mainly to replace strings that match a pattern with another string

 ### Practice:
 - replace all characters "#" with "$" in the lesson files, then undo the change